Covid-19 and caring for someone

 What to do if you have symptoms of Covid-19

-If the person receiving care is in the extremely clinically vulnerable group and the carer is displaying symptoms of Covid-19, contact should strictly be avoided.
-If alternative care is required by the cared for person, contact Adult Social Care on 020 7974 4000 (option 1) or email firstname.lastname@example.org.
+If you are caring for a person who is in the clinically extremely vulnerable group and you are displaying symptoms of Covid-19, you should avoid contact with them.
+If alternative care is required by the cared for person, contact Adult Social Care on 020 7974 4000 (option 1) or email email@example.com.

 General information on self-isolating can be found in Coronavirus guidance and what it means.
-If you have symptoms of coronavirus, you should arrange to have a free NHS test to see if you have COVID-19.
+If you have symptoms of Covid-19, you should arrange to have a free NHS test to see if you have the virus.

-If you, or the person you care for, have underlying health care problems which become worse during or after the isolation period you should seek medical advice by either phoning your GP, phoning NHS 111, or visiting https://111.nhs.uk/covid-19.
+If you, or the person you care for, have underlying health care problems which become worse during or after the self-isolation period you should seek medical advice by either phoning your GP, phoning NHS 111 or visiting https://111.nhs.uk/covid-19.